Md-Yaseen-Dev/Course--Deep-JavaScript-Foundations-v3/Readme.md

 - We expose certain properties and function as public and can also restirct the scope of properties and functions within the object itself, making them private.

-- We can achieve data hiding an abstraction using this pattern.
+- We can achieve data hiding an abrastraction using this pattern.

 ```javascript
 function EmployeeDetails() {